ptwohig/yeah-buoy-sim/ProtocolSpec.md

 ### SeaView Cable Seal

 A simple and affordable cable pass-through for wires.
 Can be used for both signal and control wires.
 May options exist but this provides a watertight seal between the inside and outside of the buoy.

+### DalyBMS 8S

+The DalyBMS is an 8S (8 Series) LifePO4 capable Battery Management System.
+It is capable of communicating with a computer via USB-CAN or USB-UART bridge.
+This allows the onboard computer to monitor battery state and set alersts/alarms if power is running low or batteries are malfunctioning.

+The BMS Is critical for safe operation of Lithium batteries.

 # Network Protocol